How dreams – and messages from God in the bible – can both be interpreted at different levels – with examples.

 But many of you will have already realised that that was more to this prophecy than meets the eye!
 This verse is one of the more well-known traditional Christmas readings!

-An angel appeared to Joseph and explained that this verse in Isaiah was really a prophecy about Jesus who would save Israel from their sins.
+Matthew explains that this verse in Isaiah was really a prophecy about Jesus who would save Israel from their sins.